charmoniumQ/charmonium.freeze/README.rst

 TODO
 ----

-- ☑ Bring hash into separate package.

-- ☐ Bring object-diff into separate package.

 - ☐ Correctness

   - ☑ Test hashing sets with different orders.
 Assert tests fail.
   - ☑ Test hashing dicts with different orders.
 Assert tests fail.
   - ☑ Don't include properties in hash.
   - ☑ Test that freeze of an object includes freeze of its instance methods.
-  - ☐ Freeze module by its attributes, unless module is constant.
+  - ☐ Detect if a module/package has a version.
+If present, use that.
+Else, use each attribute.
   - ☐ Support closures which include ``import x`` and ``from x import y``
   - ☑ Test functions with minor changes.
-  - ☐ Test set/dict with diff hash.
+  - ☑ Test set/dict with diff hash.
   - ☑ Test obj with slots.
   - ☑ Test hash for objects and classes more carefully.
   - ☑ Improve test coverage.